cha0s/flecks/README.md

 <div align="center">
   <h1>flecks</h1>
   <p>
-    Flecks is a dynamic, configuration-driven, fullstack application production system.
-Its purpose is to make application development a more joyful endeavor.
+    Flecks is an exceptionally extensible fullstack application production system.
+Its true purpose is to make application development a more joyful endeavor.
 Intelligent defaults combined with a highly dynamic structure encourage consistency while allowing you to easily express your own opinions.